// 01 Pantry Parcels

 Monthly staples, through the church.

-Each month our volunteer crew assembles roughly one hundred and seventy parcels at the packing shed: rice, dried beans, pasta, canned vegetables, peanut butter, cooking oil, flour, sugar, powdered milk, and a pound of coffee.
 Partner congregations receive their allotment on the first Saturday of the month and distribute according to the pastor's knowledge of need.
 No applications, no means test, no follow-up paperwork.
-The parcel arrives; the parcel is given; the record is kept in a simple log.
+The parcel arrives; the parcel is given; the record is kept in a simple delivery log kept by the shed foreman and reviewed quarterly by the board clerk.

 // 02 Winter Relief